Present simple and continuous

 PDF book 2: English grammar rules PDF

-Present simple and continuous exercises + PDF worksheets
+Present simple vs present continuous exercises with answers

 PDF exercises to download for free:

-- Put words in the correct order to make questions.
+PDF 3 : Put words in the correct order

 Online exercises with answers: